-Figma is incredibly excited to be introducing plugins to our community!
+Figma is incredibly excited to support plugins and widgets for our community.

-Developers like you help our community discover new ways to design and explore Figma.
+Developers like you help our community discover new ways to design and explore Figma and FigJam.
 We can't wait to see what you've created.

-Before a plugin can be listed in the Figma plugin directory, it needs to go through our review process.
+Before a plugin or widget can be listed in Figma's Community directory, it needs to go through our review process.

 To make the submission process as smooth and seamless as possible, we have created a set of guidelines.
 These outline what is required to make it through the approval process.